 A few weeks ago we had a university reunion at a chalet in the beautiful Vrátna valley in the north of Slovakia.
 We had a great time talking, walking, drinking – and eating.
 Most of my university friends are enthusiastic about food, so we also cooked together and shared what some of us had prepared at home.

-As usual, Vierka brought one of her game specialities that sent our taste buds to heavens, so I was quick to arrange a cooking session at her house to bring her culinary skills to a wider audience.
+Vierka had brought one of her game specialities that sent our taste buds to heavens, so I was quick to arrange a cooking session at her house to bring her culinary skills to a wider audience.

-Most of the ingredients Vierka uses in her kitchen are from their garden, courtyard (they keep hens and chickens), or nearby forests.
+Most of the ingredients Vierka uses in her kitchen come from their garden, farm (they keep hens, chickens, ducks and rabbits), or nearby forests.
 Vierka’s husband is a huntsman by profession, although hunting is just a fraction of his job.
-He works for the Slovak State Forests, and forest preservation is both his passion and a way of life.
+He works in forestry and forest preservation is both his passion and a way of life.
 It only takes a couple of hours to understand how much Vierka and her husband know about animals or plants, and how well they care of them.